NikoJ/NikoJ/README.md

 - 👋 Hi, I’m Nikolai Potapov
 - 💼 I have experience in DE for more than 3 years
 - 👀 I’m interested in Data Engineering (DE), Data Analytics (DA) and Programming
-- 🌱 I’m currently learning on MASA program in Israel
 - 📫 How to reach me npotapov.job@gmail.com